 Who makes Long Range Fuel Tanks?

 The 3 biggest manufacturers of Long Range Fuel Tanks for 4WD’s are The Longranger, Long Range Automotive and Brown Davis.
 You can also get them from ARB, TJM, Ironman, Ultimate 4WD and Opposite lock.
-The ARB Long Range Tanks have become extremely popular too; the Frontier.
+The ARB Long Range Fuel Tanks have become extremely popular too; the Frontier.

 Plastic or Steel